At Home With Your Dog Due To Covid-19?

 Many dogs across the nation must feel like they've won the lottery now that their owners are suddenly working from home in the midst of this corona virus pandemic.
 Spending more time with our dogs can also be extremely therapeutic in these challenging times of social distancing and uncertainty.

 But all may not be entirely peachy at home with your dog, for any number of reasons.
-In this article, I address some potential issues and provides a few tips.
+In this article, I address some potential issues and provide a few tips.

 One issue that has cropped up for some dogs is a sudden reduction in exercise or activity in their daily routine.
 With doggie day cares, dog parks, and dog-walking services closed down in our area now, a dog's usual exercise routine might have changed rather abruptly.
 To continue to meet their exercise needs, here are a few ideas: